JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 See that the pause button (i.e., the one with the `.button-pause` class) takes up twice as much extra space as the other two.

-Another common thing to do is set the child's `align-self` or `justify-self` properties to override the `align-items` or `justify-content` properties, respectively, as applied to that child.
+Another common thing to do is set the child's `align-self` or `justify-self` properties to override the `align-items` or `justify-content` properties, respectively, *as applied to that child*.
 It essentially takes that child out of the normal flow.
 This is good, for example, if you want all elements centered in the flex container except for one of the elements.
-You can use`align-self` or `justify-self` on that child to position it.
+You can use `align-self` or `justify-self` on that child to position it.

-There is a lot more you can do with child components CSS flex properties, like even set the order in which they align themselves.
+This is just the start.
+You can do a lot more with child component CSS flex properties, like even set the order in which they align themselves.
 Again, check out [this great Flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 Other resources that might help are [MDN's Flexbox basics](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox), [W3 Schools Flexbox](https://www.w3schools.com/css/css3_flexbox.asp), and [Flexbox Frogger](https://flexboxfroggy.com/).